One of several papers on management

 But they didn’t.

-Firstly, managers needed to recognise that there was a problem looming and that action was needed to avert a potential existential threat (where lots of workers quit).
+Firstly, managers needed to recognise that there was a problem looming and that action was needed to avert a potential existential threat (where lots of volunteers quit).
 Many didn’t realise this threat.

 Secondly, managers would have needed the technical skills to come online and deliver new, invigorating programmes in a new environment.
 Senior managers in youth work did respond with centrally provide programme ideas.
 But there was little support from local managers.
 Many were technically challenged.